Luke 12:13-21

 1. Generally, I try to leave δὲ as neutral as possible (with ‘yet’), until the context determines whether it should be ‘then,’ or ‘and,’ or ‘but.’
 In this case, it indicates a contrary thought, so I am using ‘but.’

-3. The point of Ἄφρων seems to be the contrast between the man’s internal reasoning (διελογίζετο ἐν ἑαυτῷ, v.17) and God’s appraisal of his conclusions.
-I cannot help but to think about the economist Gary Becker's Nobel winning work on "economic ways of looking at human behavior."
+3. The point of Ἄφρων seems to be the contrast between the man’s internal dialogue (διελογίζετο ἐν ἑαυτῷ, v.17) and God’s appraisal of his conclusions.
+I cannot help but to think about the economist Gary Becker's Nobel Prize-winning work on "economic ways of looking at human behavior."
 This parable would suggest that God looks at our exalted wisdom and calls it foolishness.

 So the one who gathers to himself and is not rich unto God.